What is the Great Migration?

 September

-Northern Serengeti & Masai Mara
+Northern Serengeti & Maasai Mara

 Crossings Continue